Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --lm-lr 1e-3
 ```

-Essential: Required only if retraining CharMamba-1.
+Required only if retraining CharMamba-1.
 For final evaluation, a provided LM checkpoint directory is sufficient.

 GPU/checkpoint requirements: GPU strongly recommended.
 Requires `mamba-ssm`.